Mercury Mariner

 The Mercury Mariner is a compact crossover SUV that was introduced for the 2005 model year.
 It is a sibling of the Mazda Tribute and Ford Escape, although it is more upmarket than the other two.
 The Mariner is Mercury's first car-based SUV, and is slotted below the Mountaineer in the lineup.
 When Ford eliminated the Mercury brand, the Mariner ended production in October 2010.

-The Mariner was officially offered in the U.S., Mexico, Saudi Arabia, Kuwait, and the U.A.E.
+The Mariner was officially offered in the United States, Mexico, Saudi Arabia, Kuwait, and the United Arab Emirates.

 First generation (2005–2007)

 Introduced during the 2005 refresh of the Ford Escape, the Mercury Mariner was positioned above both it and the Mazda Tribute in the compact sport utility vehicle group.
 It also includes stylistic differences, such as a two-tone interior, turn signal repeaters borrowed from the European-market Ford Maverick, monotone cladding, and the signature Mercury "waterfall" front grille.

 Unlike its counterparts, a manual transmission was not part of the powertrain lineup.
 The Mariner was the first Mercury with a four-cylinder since the Mercury Cougar was dropped in 2002.
 For 2006, the lineup was expanded with the introduction of the Mariner Hybrid.